-Friends of Carver-Roehl Park to Host Fall Fest/Fun Fest
+Friends of Carver-Roehl Park to host Fall Fest/Fun Fest

 Donations of non-perishable food items for the Clinton Food Pantry would also be appreciated.

-October is a beautiful time of the year in Wis., and the Fall Fest/Fun Fest at Carver-Roehl Park is the perfect place for you and your family to enjoy nature at its best.
+October is a beautiful time of the year in Wisconsin, and Fall Fest/Fun Fest at Carver-Roehl Park is the perfect place for you and your family to enjoy nature at its best.
 See you on Oct.
 2!